informalsystems/tendermint-rs/docs/architecture/adr-011-validator-crate.md

 ## Decision

-The `tendermint-validator` crate can be added to the tendermint-rs repository that will help the developers with implementing Tendermint validator signing backends.
+The `tendermint-privval` crate can be added to the tendermint-rs repository that will help the developers with implementing Tendermint validator signing backends.
 It will provide basic [tonic's Server](https://docs.rs/tonic/0.7.2/tonic/transport/struct.Server.html) options (e.g. TLS) and the implementation of `PrivValidatorApi`.
 This implementation